 If you play music in your business or organisation in the UK, you will usually need TheMusicLicence.
 Instead of potentially having to contact many thousands of music rights holders individually for permission to play or perform their music, TheMusicLicence gives you those permissions in a single, simple annual transaction fee.

-So if I pay for TheMusicLicense, that must mean I can use Spotify/ YouTube/ Apple Music in my business, right?
+If I pay for "TheMusicLicense", does that mean I can use Spotify/ YouTube/ Apple Music in my business?

-Wrong.
-Using Spotify, YouTube, Apple Music and other popular digital music platforms are only licensed for home/personal use.
-Even if you have TheMusicLicense, you are not permitted to use these platforms in public spaces like restaurants, bars, clubs, hotels, gyms etc.
+No. Using Spotify, YouTube, Apple Music and other popular digital music platforms are only licensed for home/personal use.
+Even if you have TheMusicLicense, you are not permitted to use these platforms in public spaces like shops, restaurants, bars, clubs, hotels, gyms etc.

 The reason it is illegal is because playing music from Spotify, doesn’t get reported back to PPL PRS Ltd (TheMusicLicense), and there’s no way to tell which songs were played.
 This means that the copyright holder of the track, does not get compensated for the fact that you used their copyrighted material, to help set the ambience for your business.
 You’d be mistaken if you thought purchasing TheMusicLicense covers payments made to the artists.
 It doesn’t.